 Hey, ya’ll!
 I’m VERY behind getting my reviews up on the website!
 I’ve increased the reading and reviewing, leaving less of my leisure time available to update this website.
-To see all my most recent reviews, just checkout my Amazon or Goodreads profile links below my avatar.
+I’ll do weekly posts with links to my reviews at Amazon; you can also check out my Amazon and Goodreads profiles.

-By the way, I’m now a top 500 Amazon reviewer (#312 at the time of this writing)… and the top 12 US reviewer of all time on Goodreads (and top 18 in the world).
+By the way, I’m now a top 500 Amazon reviewer (#167 currently)… and the top 14 US reviewer of all time on Goodreads (and top 22 in the world).
 Cool stuff!

 I hope to make updates to this site soon!

 Excellent Beginning and Couple; End Not Wholly Related

 I will admit that I am rarely drawn so quickly into a story, but this one pulled me right in and kept my attention when I should have been doing other things.
 The poor heroine has led a miserable existence because of her drunken thieving father.
 Others in the clan are quick to tar her with the same brush.
 She is vulnerable and falls victim to a man who pays her attention and says sweet words.
 But his only interest in her is carnal, although his lies claim otherwise.
 A year later, the heroine having giving birth to the man’s child, the hero of the story makes a wish with his grandmother a special well for a loving wife, a child, and peace for his clan.
 Little does he know that so many things are about to change.